AmanVer07/Laptop__Price_Prediction/README.md

 # 💻 Laptop Price Prediction

 This project predicts the **price of a laptop** based on its specifications using **Machine Learning**.
-It helps users estimate laptop prices by providing inputs such as brand, processor, RAM, storage, GPU, and other features.

 ---